 It's our delight to introduce a guest blogger Paul H. Cannon, a trial attorney, and shareholder at Simmons and Fletcher, P.C.
 He has been practicing personal injury and product liability law since 1995.
 He has been certified in personal injury trial law by the Texas Board of Legal Specialization since 2005.

-Without further adieu below is Paul H. Cannon discussing Should a Divorced Parent Sign a Waiver (Release) and Indemnity Agreement to Allow a Child to Participate in Recreational Activities.
+Without further adieu, below is Paul H. Cannon discussing Should a Divorced Parent Sign a Waiver (Release) and Indemnity Agreement to Allow a Child to Participate in Recreational Activities.

-There are many kinds of recreational activity providers, many of which target catering to kid’s parties as a business model.
-These include bounce house parks, trampoline parks, exercise and fitness centers, obstacle courses and Ninja Courses to name a few.
+There are many kinds of recreational activity providers, many of which target catering to kid's parties as a business model.
+These include bounce house parks, trampoline parks, exercise and fitness centers, obstacle courses, and Ninja Courses, to name a few.
 Most of these have one thing in common—you must sign a waiver (release) and indemnity agreement to participate.

 What is a Waiver of Liability or Release of Liability?

 They have the right to void a contract signed on their behalf that is not in their best interest.
-So, when a parent signs a waiver/release, the child can have it declared void and still sue the negligent tortfeasor when they are injured.
-The parent, who has the right to collect the medical bills, can still be barred from collecting the medical bills up to the child’s 18th birthday if the parent signed the same waiver.
+So, when a parent marks a waiver/release, the child can have it declared void and still sue the negligent tortfeasor when injured.
+The parent, who has the right to collect the medical bills, can still be barred from collecting the medical bills up to the child's 18th birthday if the parent signed the same waiver.

 What is an Indemnity Agreement?

 An indemnity agreement is a contract wherein one party agrees to assume or take on the liability of another party.